 Tips for Safe Banking

-- No matter where you bank, your money and information are at risk of being stolen and used by fraudsters.
+- No matter where you bank, your money and information are at risk.
 Monitor your checking and savings accounts periodically and check your bank statements carefully to ensure you have authorized each transaction.

 Photo credit: ©iStock.com/simonkr, ©iStock.com/kali9, ©iStock.com/Tashi-Delek